David-W4220/Capstone---QLI003/qli003/README.md

 ### Prerequisites
 1. Update `qli003-api/appsettings.json` with your database connection string (server, database name, user, password)
+2. Update `qli003-api/Properties/appsettings.json` with whatever port you want the backend to run on
-2. Update `qli003-client/src/` API URLs to match your .NET API host/port if not using default localhost:5097
+3. Update `qli003-client/src/` API URLs to match your .NET API host/port if not using default

 ### Start the Application